IntEL4CoRo/ease_fall_school_2022/README.md

 </details>

-### Cleaning up docker images
+### Cleaning up Docker

 Docker can clutter your machine a lot, especially when you build your own images.
 A container can hold you back from removing images that it uses, so remove the container first, then the image.
+We re-use the same Docker image between the different lectures, so it's only downloaded once.
+But each lecture runs it's own container, which prevents another lecture to re-use the same image.
 Use the following commands to clean up.
 ```
 docker images          # lists images
 docker container list  # lists containers